2016 Feed Program Review

 Food Safety & Quality Assurance

 The Feed Law is not restricted to truth-in-labeling, but Food Safety concerns play an important role.
 Annually, we conduct a corn survey to determine the presence of alfatoxin in corn.
-During 2015, 217 samples were collected and tested.
-No aflaxotin was detected in those samples.
-Our laboratory also tested ruminant feeds for the presence of mammalian protein during 2015.
-We are pleased to report that none was found.
+During 2016, 211 samples were collected and tested.
+Three samples showed the presence of aflaxotin.
 We will continue to monitor feeds and assure that feed is safe and nutritious for our animals to eat.

 View the Missouri Feed Law (266.152-266.220 RSMo).